 Students select a school faculty member as their advisor and work with a mentor at their research site.
 These projects may be completed anywhere in the world.
 At the end of the trimester, students return to campus and present an analysis of their findings to peers, staff, and parents.

-BASIS Curriculum seniors team up with corporations, entrepreneurs, agencies, and researchers across a myriad of fields nationally and internationally.
-However, this is not the average internship, as BASIS Curriculum students bring an exceptional level of expertise to the entities they support.
-While the average BASIS Curriculum student will have completed six AP classes prior to acceptance into the Senior Project program, it is the program itself that sets students apart to the most prestigious universities in the world, and differentiates them from other students their age.
+BASIS Charter School seniors team up with corporations, entrepreneurs, agencies, and researchers across a myriad of fields nationally and internationally.
+However, this is not the average internship, as BASIS Charter School students bring an exceptional level of expertise to the entities they support.
+While the average BASIS Charter School student will have completed six AP classes prior to acceptance into the Senior Project program, it is the program itself that sets students apart to the most prestigious universities in the world, and differentiates them from other students their age.